AkiValiaho/SpringSecurityRESTTemplate/README.md

 Database object relational mapping is handled by Hibernate.

-It has a configurable CORS-filter defined and a simple CustomUserDetails-implementation that can be used for example implementing a real cache and/or a database backed authentication.
+It has a configurable CORS-filter defined and a simple CustomUserDetails-implementation that can be used for example implementing a custom cache functionality and/or a database backed authentication.

 Backend is configured to redirect HTTP into HTTPS.
 Mappings are modular and can be changed in